newmight2015/MPOS/templates/cache/README.md

-Please ensure the webserver has access to this folder to write the compiled templates.
+Please ensure the webserver has access to this folder to write the caching templates.